 2 private editing rooms

 The Department of Design is fortunate to have a fully-operational production lab that is open to students six days a week.
 The lab provides students access to equipment commonly used in the industry and establishes a learning environment that allows for hands-on education.
-The 1,390 square-foot production lab includes the following equipment: a laser cutter, swing arm and hydraulic paper cutters, a foil-stamping machine, various bindery machines including perfect binding units, medium and large format inkjet printers, and two Vandercook proofing letterpresses.
+The 1,390 square-foot production lab includes the following equipment: a laser cutter, swing arm and hydraulic paper cutters, various bindery machines including perfect binding units, medium and large format inkjet printers, and two Vandercook proofing letterpresses.

 The Department utilizes two computer labs.
 The labs give students an opportunity to utilize equipment and technology that enhances their topics of study.
 The general facility is open 24 hours and has twenty-four 21.5" iMacs with the latest design software.
 Both labs are equipped with twenty 27-inch iMacs hosting the latest application including the Adobe Creative Suite and Sketch, as well as scanners, b&w printers, overhead digital projection, and fast Internet access.
 In addition, the lab has two recording suites with 27" iMacs and Cinema 4D software and an attached presentation room.
 Design students also have access to a variety of equipment within the department including HD cameras, tripods, still camera, green screen, light kit, and the use of a photo studio.
 There is also access to a larger abundance of equipment through the Academic Technology and User Services.